 Take the square root of (2SD) / Production Cost (1 – x)

-This model could be a good fit for your business if:
+This inventory control model could be a good fit for your business if:

 - Demand for products is consistent over periods of time.

-Inventory is categorized into either group A, B or C. So how do you know which category to put inventory under?
+During ABC Analysis, inventory is categorized into groups A, B, or C. How do you know which category to put inventory under?
 It’s based on the 80/20 rule, also known as the Pareto Principle.

-Category A: Inventory under this category brings in the most money and is only a small amount of your total inventory.
-This is the crème de la crème of your stock.
-It’s only 20 percent of your inventory but brings in 70 percent of total revenue.
-Category A inventory is given the most amount of attention and has tight ordering controls in place.
+Category A: This is the crème de la crème of your stock.
+It’s only 20 percent of your inventory, but it brings in 70 percent of total revenue.
+Category A inventory is given the most attention and has tight ordering controls in place.

-Category B: Unlike Category A inventory, this B inventory is not vital for your business to survive, but it still matters.
-It’s 30 percent of your stock with 25 percent revenue.
+Category B: Unlike Category A inventory, Category B inventory is not as vital for your business, but it still matters.
+It’s 30 percent of your stock and 25 percent of revenue.

-Category C: Inventory categorized under C is 50 percent of your products with 5 percent revenue.
-This inventory doesn’t bring in as much profit as A and B, but it’s consistent.
-Inventory controls are pretty loose here since it brings in such a small amount of income.
+Category C: Inventory categorized under C is 50 percent of your products, but only 5 percent revenue.
+This inventory doesn’t generate as much profit as A and B, so inventory controls can be loosened.

-If your company offers services or products that all vary dramatically in price, such as a landscaping company, this will be an effective model for you.
+If your company offers a wide range of products that vary dramatically in price and demand, this could be an effective model for you.

-What type of inventory control method(s) you ultimately use will depend on a variety of factors about your business.
+What type of inventory control methods you ultimately use will depend on various factors about your business.
 But, broadly speaking, all inventory control methods should help you answer the following questions:

 - How much inventory should I order?